gampam2000/RM67162_Micropyton_SPI/README.md

 ## How to use:

-You have to compile the driver as a usercmodule for your micropython plattform.
+You have to compile the driver as a usercmodule for your micropython port.

 For compile instruction see:
 - https://github.com/gampam2000/RM67162_Micropyton_SPI?tab=readme-ov-file#setup-micropython-build-environment-in-ubuntu-20042